 In a world flooded with sunglasses, it can be hard to see the light on which brand you should be wearing.

 From convenient stores to department stores, there are eyewear displays available to us at every turn of the day.
 So, with that many choices, we usually find ourselves asking, “Which sunglasses do I invest in?”
-There ends up being a not-so-fine line walked when answering that question because folks eventually elect to either buy a pair of disposable, low-cost sunglasses (“I lose them too often to buy a nice pair”) or higher-priced, big-name brand sunglasses (“I need sunglasses more reliable than these gas station shades.”).
-There's just never really been a good in between.
+There ends up being a fine line walked when answering that question because folks either elect to buy a pair of disposable, low-cost sunglasses (“I lose them too often to buy a nice pair”) or higher-priced, big-name brand sunglasses (“I need something more reliable than these gas station shades.”).
+What hasn't existed is a good in between.

 So, how did you get started as an independent maker in an industry that seems to be monopolized by big manufacturers?

 Troy: Well, actually, my career in eyewear began in the corporate sector when I became an optician for a large optical chain store.
 I worked closely with optometrists, who wrote the prescriptions, to design the best frames for their patients.
 The problem was that corporate retailers tend to be more concerned with revenue and less about customer needs, and that just didn't fit with my concept of customer service.
 I ultimately left that company as a result, and once that happened I knew it was time for me to start my own brand.

 Did working for big-eyewear help you get started by giving you a foot in the door with suppliers, etc...?